-We have audited the accompanying financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of Lincoln County School District No. 2, as of and for the year ended June 30, 2012, which collectively comprise the District's basic financial statements as listed in the table of contents.
-These financial statements are the responsibility of the Lincoln County School District's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+We have audited the accompanying financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of Lincoln County School District No. 2, as of and for the year ended June 30, 2014, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.